Anish-08/Milk-Bucket-Problem/README.md

 After running the code enter the current milk levels in each bucket.

-The out put will show all reachable levels and the minimum moves to reach them.
+The output will show all reachable levels and the minimum moves to reach them.